Triangle Tiling: The case $3\alpha + 2\beta = \pi$: The case when has angles

 The equation $M^2 + 28 = 2K^2$, with $M^2 < N$, has only one solution, namely $M=2$ and $K=4$.
-That yields the tile 2-3-4 and the triangle $ABC$ is 14-12-16.
+That yields the tile $(2,3,4)$ and the triangle $ABC$ is (14,12,16).
 This is the same shape tile and triangle as in the case $N=7$, except now the triangle is twice as big in linear dimensions.
-We work out what its angles are as follows:
+Its angles can be worked out from Lemma~\ref{lemma:singamma}, since $s= 1/2 = a/c$ and $b/c = 1-s^2$.
+One finds